maoberlehner/markus-oberlehner-net/content/blog/building-landing-pages-with-vue-and-a-headless-cms.md

 ## Setting up the project

 Thanks to the awesome [Vue CLI](https://cli.vuejs.org/), setting up a Vue.js project has never been more convenient.
 If you want to start from scratch, please follow the instructions in the Vue CLI documentation.
-Otherwise you can checkout [the complete code featured in this article on GitHub](https://github.com/maoberlehner/building-landing-pages-with-vue-and-a-headless-cms).
+Otherwise you can check out [the complete code featured in this article on GitHub](https://github.com/maoberlehner/building-landing-pages-with-vue-and-a-headless-cms).

 ## Loading data form Contentful with Vue.js